A+

 Transverse vs. longitudinal

-• Lenses: Ray diagrams for converging and diverging lenses; magnification calculations.
+◼Reflection and Refraction (Snell’s Law) ◼ Total Internal Reflection (TIR) and optical fibers. ◼ Lenses: Ray diagrams for converging and diverging lenses; magnification calculations.

 Energy Resources and Transfers

-Kinetic, Gravitational Potential(mgh), Chemical, Elastic, Magnetic, Electrostatic, Nuclear, and Thermal.
+Kinetic, Gravitational Potential(mgh) Chemical, Elastic, Magnetic, Electrostatic, Nuclear, and Thermal.

-• Specific Heat Capacity (Q=mcΔθ)
+Conduction Convection Radiation (Black body radiation) Specific Heat Capacity (Q=mcΔθ)

 Solids, Liquids, and Gases

-ρ =m/V; P =F/A; P =hρg
+ρ =m/V P =F/A ◼ P =hρg

-• Relationship between Temperature (Kelvin) and Pressure (Pressure Law).
+Boyle’s Law (P1V1=P2V2) Relationship between Temperature (Kelvin) and Pressure (Pressure Law).

 Magnetism and Electromagnetism

-Magnetic field patterns and induced magnetism.
+Magnetic field patterns Induced magnetism.

-Right-hand grip rule and solenoids.
+Right-hand grip rule Solenoids

-Fleming’s Left-Hand Rule and DC motor construction.
+Fleming’s Left-Hand Rule DC motor construction.

-Step-up and step-down transformers; efficiency and power transmission (P=IV)
+Step-up and step-down transformers Efficiency and power transmission (P=IV)

 Radioactivity and Particles

-Balanced nuclear equations and Half-life calculations.
+Balanced nuclear equations Half-life calculations

-Sterilization, tracers, carbon dating vs. tissue damage and mutation.
+Sterilization Tracers carbon dating vs. tissue damage and mutation.

 Astrophysics (Board Nuances)

-Orbits of planets, comets, and satellites; orbital speed
+Orbits of planets Comets, and Satellites Orbital speed

 GEOGRAPHY